MTD777/eve-ng-azure/README.md

 $ cd ~/eve-ng-azure/ansible
 $ ansible-playbook -u eve-ng -i inventory playbook.yml
 ```

-# Caveats

-> My ISP recently introduced IPv6 to my broadband connection.
-Thus, I have included IPv6 NSG rules into the file `network_security_group.tf`.
-If this is not the case for you, please comment any code referencing IPv6 as instructed in the file.

 # Basic connectivity test with a simple topology.
 In the directory  `eve-ng-azure/lab` , I have included a simple topology (Basic connectivity test.zip) which can be loaded to EVE-NG with the relevant configuration files.
 The topology is based on Cisco QEMU images.